John Westland Marston: Middle Period

 In the interim (1862) had appeared Anne Blake another domestic drama, clever, but marred by such situations and denouements as only occur on the stage.

 In A Life's Hansom (1857) the domestic and historical elements are in some measure blended, the action being laid at the revolution of 1688.

 Such a piece might be easily produced by a man of Mareton's literary ability, but his next tragi-comedy, A Hard Struggle (1858), required genuine feeling in the author and great command over the resources of the stage.
-Being written in prose, it produces a greater impression of reality than his more ambitious efforts; it drew tears and enthusiastic praise from Dickens, and obtained a greater success than any of his pieces, owing in part to the powerful acting of Dillon.
+Being written in prose, it produces a greater impression of reality than his more ambitious efforts; it drew tears and enthusiastic praise from Charles Dickens, and obtained a greater success than any of his pieces, owing in part to the powerful acting of Dillon.